palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/Readme.md

 * API definitions can be shared between teams before implementation is complete
 * Code generation speeds up development process

-We will learn the steps of how to design a REST API using the OpenAPI 3 specification and generate both a client (Feign) and server (Spring Boot REST) from it.
+We will learn the steps of how to design a REST API using the OpenAPI 3 specification and generate both two clients (Feign & Webclient) and server (Spring Boot REST + SpringDoc) from it.

 ### Built With